 Steve Fleury LMT

 Steve Fleury has been practicing massage since 2005.
 His focus on deep tissue massage benefits all clients who work in a demanding profession, especially athletes.
 He is an avid cyclist, swimmer, and horticulturalist (holding a degree from Umass Stockbridge).
 Since 2014, with the birth of his son, he has deepened his ability to tune into the body and understand the underlying issues that reside there.
 His diverse experiences as a LMT include work at Tanglewood, pamper the band documentary series, corporate events, volunteer work at local community events, as well as many individual clients.
 He allows each individual the time they need to discuss what is happening in their body and tailors his massage accordingly.
 His gentle nature helps him intuitively listen to each client’s body.
 Currently, he has joined with his partner Jen, a yoga teacher and shiatsu practitioner, to teach a restorative yoga with massage class series offered twice weekly.

 Michelle Eastman has been practicing yoga for over 15 years.
 She became a 200-hour certified Anusara-inspired yoga teacher in 2014.
 Click here to find her on Yoga Alliance.
 She is teaching Aerial yoga, as well as Yoga for teachers by teachers.
-Also, Michelle offers shiatsu treatments, as she is a 500-hour certified 5-Element Shiatsu training in 2018, as it relates to the 5-elements of Chinese medicine theory of Fire, Earth, Metal, Water, and Wood.
+Also, Michelle offers shiatsu treatments, as she is a 500-hour trained 5-elements Shiatsu practitioner.
 She is an avid hiker who loves being in nature.
-As an educator and healer, she is eager to facilitate a journey into your deeper self through shiatsu, yoga, and self-reflection.
-Her intention is to create and hold a safe space for each student/client to dive deeper into themselves, feel better in their body, and to love their imperfect self unconditionally.
-Come share the journey to a better you.
+As an educator and healer, she is eager to facilitate an amazing journey into yoga.
+Her intention is to create and hold a safe space for each student/client to dive deeper into themselves, to feel better in their body, and to dare to shine.